Assistance programs Stearns County.

 Below you will find information on how to get help in Saint Cloud and Stearns County Minnesota.
 Various non-profits, charity organizations, churches, and other groups provide grants, assistance for paying utility such as utility and heating, and housing assistance.
-There is also free food from clinics or assistance from medical professionals, free vouchers for clothes or medications, and many other types of support.
+There is also free food from pantries or assistance from medical professionals at clinics, free vouchers for clothes or medications or school supplies, and many other types of support.

 Housing and debt counseling

 One of the agencies to contact is Catholic Charities Financial and Housing Counseling.
 This organization will assist families and individuals to help them take control of their finances.
 For example, programs and advice can help them deal with debt and mortgage problems.
 If you are accepted as a client, a qualified Financial Counselor works one on one with each client to develop an individualized plan to help them reach their financial goals.
 320-650-1660, or find more information on mortgage payment assistance.

 Two other places that provide mortgage help and foreclosure prevention services include Tri-CAP (their number is below), as well as Village Financial Resource Center, which can be reached at 1-800-450-4019.